eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

     # Output the state
     print(complete_state)

-The complete state contains information regarding the workloads running in the ANkaios cluster, configurations and agents.
+The complete state contains information regarding the workloads running in the Ankaios cluster, configurations and agents.
 The state can be filtered using filter masks
 (See `get_state <ankaios.html#ankaios_sdk.ankaios.Ankaios.get_state>`_).

 **Delete a workload**
 ---------------------

 To delete a workload, there are multiple methods.
-We can either use the same manifest that we used to start it and call `delete_manifest` with it or we can delete the workload based on it's name.
+We can either use the same manifest that we used to start it and call `delete_manifest` with it or we can delete the workload based on its name.
 In this example, we will delete the workload using the manifest.
 Considering the same manifest as before (`my_manifest.yaml <getting_started.html#id1>`_):

 .. code-block:: python